Try a sample application on your own cluster

 Where do the dollar amounts come from?

 They’re calculated using the values on the Cost Estimates page.
 In the left navigation, click Settings > Cost Estimates.
-You can change them to be more reflective of your environment, and hide them if they’re not important to you.
+You can adjust them to better reflect your environment, and hide them if they’re not important to you.

 Estate view: At-a-glance cluster, namespace, and workload health